menu

 Overview

 Dresden is a tiny village located in the state of New York.
 With a population of 292 people and just one neighborhood, Dresden is the 949th largest community in New York.
-Dresden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Dresden has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Dresden is a blue-collar town, with 38.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dresden is generally considered to be a blue-collar town.
+38.38% of the Dresden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dresden is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dresden who work in sales jobs (18.18%), healthcare suport services (12.12%), and office and administrative support (10.10%).

 Setting & Lifestyle

-Dresden is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Dresden’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Dresden is a great place for families with children to consider.
+First of all, many other families with children live here, making Dresden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dresden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Dresden’s overall crime rate is lower than average for the country.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dresden has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dresden has few renters and college students.
 But the biggest reason it is quieter in Dresden than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dresden may be for you.